The History of Chess Variants

 From Chaturanga to Chess

 The name of Chess most strictly refers to a game that took its present shape in Europe and has its rules codified by the World Chess Federation (known by its French acronym of FIDE).
 This game can be traced back to an Indian game called Chaturanga, whose name meant "the four arms of the military."
 It comes from chatur, meaning four, and from anga, meaning arms, used in reference to the military, just as the English word "army" is.
 This game was played on an 8x8 uncheckered board called the ashṭāpada.
 Although there is no historical documentation of the game from its earliest days, the most trustworthy accounts describe it as being very similar to Chess, differing mainly by having weaker pieces and a few differences in rules.
+Some have claimed that Chaturanga was originally a four-player game, Chaturanga for four players, but this seems less likely, because the four player game has not had the influence or spread of the two player game.
+But since the Indians did not keep any extensive writings on the game, we may never know for sure what the original form of Chaturanga was.

-The Persians picked up this game from contact with India, calling it Chatrang, which was a Persian corruption of the Sanskrit name.
+The Persians picked up the two player game from contact with India, calling it Chatrang, which was a Persian corruption of the Sanskrit name.
 According to Henry Davidson, Persians began the practice of informing the opponent when his King was attacked by saying the Persian word for king, shaw.
 Later, to avoid disputes over whether someone had said shaw, they made it illegal to move the King to an attacked space.
 This changed the object of the game from capture of the King to checkmate.
 While our words check, checkmate, and chess do derive from the Persian shaw, Davison's claim that the Persians introduced check and checkmate into the game lacks adequate documentation, and other Chess historians claim that checkmate was the rule in the Indian game.

 As with most other games, some Muslims considered Chess forbidden (haram), but this ruling was disputed by other Muslims.
 First of all, the Muslims did not discover Shatranj until after the death of Muhammed (632 CE).
 So, there was no mention of it in the Qu'ran or the Hadiths.
 While Islam does forbid gambling, games of chance, and idle amusements, some Muslims supported the playing of Shatranj by pointing out that it is a game of perfect information, not one of chance, and it is a simulation of war, not an idle amusement.
 Since people do enjoy playing games, and Shatranj was one of the few games allowed in the Muslim world, this may explain why it became more popular with the Muslims than it had been with the Indians or Persians before them.
 Besides that, the Muslims were unified by religion, not by geography, and they tried to spread their religion by military conquest.
 As they succeeded in this, they would also spread knowledge of Shatranj to other lands, and as these other lands became Muslim, Shatranj would gain the same favoritism in these lands that it already received under Islam.